msprev/unite-bibtex/README.md

 This plugin includes a separate Python executable, `bibwatch`.

 bibwatch runs in the background in the terminal and watches for changes to selected BibTeX files.
-    Once it detect a change, it updates their corresponding unite-bibtex cache.
+    Once it detect a change, it updates the corresponding unite-bibtex cache.
-    This means your unite-bibtex source in vim will be populated with zero or minimal lag, even for very large BibTeX databases.
+    This means your Unite bibtex source in vim will be populated with zero or minimal lag, even for very large BibTeX databases.

 bibwatch is in `unite-bibtex/pythonx/core` inside the unite-bibtex plugin.
-    Go to this directory in the terminal to run `./bibwatch.py` Pass command paths to any BibTeX files you want watched.
+    Go to this directory in the terminal to run `./bibwatch.py` Pass paths to any BibTeX files you want watched.
     Pass your cache directory (as defined in `g:unite_bibtex_cache_dir`) as the value of `--cache`.
     For example: